United States v. Dominguez Benitez: Ninth Circuit Court of Appeals decision

 Benitez appealed his conviction and sentencing to the United States Court of Appeals for the Ninth Circuit, arguing that the District Court's failure to comply with all of the required Rule 11 warnings was ground for reversal.
 A three-judge panel of the court consisting of Circuit Judges James R. Browning, Stephen Reinhardt, and Richard C. Tallman voted 2-1 to reverse his conviction and sentence.
 The court's opinion was written by Judge Browning, and the dissent by Judge Tallman.

 Because Benitez did not object to the District Court's failure prior to his conviction, the error was not preserved for appeal and so was reviewed under the plain error standard of Fed.
 R. Crim.
 P. 52(b), pursuant to the Supreme Court's ruling in United States v.
 Vonn, 535 U.S. 55 (2002).
 The Court of Appeals applied a two part test to determine whether plain error had been committed.
 First, the defendant had to establish that the court's error was not "merely minor or technical."
 The court considered this satisfied by the inherently serious nature of a Rule 11 violation alone, because the rule was intended to ensure that a defendant's plea was made intelligently and knowingly.
 Second, the defendant had to establish that he did not understand the rights at issue when he entered his guilty plea.
-The court found that this second element was satisfied because Benitez' language barrier had prevented him from gaining a full understanding of his rights from only the written plea agreement and other comments made by the court.
+The court found that this second element was satisfied because Benitez's language barrier had prevented him from gaining a full understanding of his rights from only the written plea agreement and other comments made by the court.

 Judge Tallman's dissent argued that Vonn required the court to view the proceedings as a whole in determining whether the Rule 11 violation constituted plain error.
-He believed that although the record showed that the Rule 11 "magic words" may not have been spoken, Benitez' counsel and the District Court had fully discussed the plea agreement with him, and that he had expressed understanding of all the relevant issues.
+He believed that although the record showed that the Rule 11 "magic words" may not have been spoken, Benitez's counsel and the District Court had fully discussed the plea agreement with him, and that he had expressed understanding of all the relevant issues.